(Welfare & Institutions Code § 781)

-- Not have an Adult Court felony conviction; and
+- Have no Adult Court felony convictions;

 Who May Petition for a Record Seal?

-What Other Factors Will the Court Consider?
+Other Factors Will the Court Consider?

-The judge will take into account any of the following circumstances in deciding whether you have
+judge will consider the following circumstances in deciding whether you have

-- Is there any civil lawsuit pending against you related to the facts that were involved in your juvenile case?
+Is there any civil lawsuit pending against you related to the facts that were involved in your juvenile case?